tumblr/TMTumblrSDK/README.md

     [TMAPIClient sharedInstance].OAuthConsumerKey = @"ADISJdadsoj2dj38dj29dj38jd9238jdk92djasdjASDaoijsd";
     [TMAPIClient sharedInstance].OAuthConsumerSecret = @"MGI39kdasdoka3240989ASFjoiajsfomdasd39129ASDAPDOJa";

 The API client proxies to [TumblrAuthentication](https://github.com/tumblr/tumblr-ios-authentication) to provide both three-legged OAuth and xAuth flows.
-Please see the TumblrAuthentication [documentation](https://github.com/tumblr/tumblr-ios-authentication#usage) for usage instructions.
-Use the `[TMAPIClient sharedInstance]` singleton instead of `[TMTumblrAuthenticator sharedInstance]` directly.
+Please see the TumblrAuthentication [documentation](https://github.com/tumblr/tumblr-ios-authentication#usage) for usage instructions but opt to use `[TMAPIClient sharedInstance]` instead of `[TMTumblrAuthenticator sharedInstance]` directly.

-There are two ways of hitting the API:
+There are two ways of retrieving data from the API:

 	// void methods for immediate requests, preferable when the caller does not need a reference to the underlying request options: